Roslyn Public Library

 The Roslyn Public Library welcomes donations of all types when they further the mission, goals and policies of the Library.

-The gift should be consistent with the Library’s mission to provide lifelong learning through books, programs, and technology.
-Donors understand that all gifts become the sole property of the Library, which assumes responsibility for and the right to determine its use, maintenance, and disposition.
+The gift should be consistent with the Library’s mission to promote lifelong learning by providing books, programs, and technology.
+Donors understand that all gifts become the property of the Library, which assumes responsibility for and the right to determine its use, maintenance, and disposition.
 In the event the gift is deemed inconsistent with library goals and policies or is otherwise found to be unacceptable, the Library reserves the right to decline any gift.

-The library seeks to build a collection of local art.
-Gifts of art are accepted and displayed at the discretion of the Librarian and the library’s art committee, once it is established.
-An art committee will be formed with the purpose of establishing guidelines and procedures for developing both permanent and temporary collections of art and for evaluating proposed works of art, both donated and commissioned by the library.
+The library seeks to build a collection of local art and to serve as a venue for viewing rotating exhibits of art.
+Gifts of art are accepted and displayed at the discretion of the Librarian, the Library Board, and/or an art committee.
 As with other gifts to the library, gifts of art work will be deaccessioned with all due respect to the art and the artist.

 The library staff or board may not give appraisals for any reason.
 Appraisals for gifts or bequests must be made by an independent person or agency, as required by the Internal Revenue Service.
 The donor is responsibly for the cost of the appraisal.